DeMatha’s Music Program began in 1970 with 19 students. The Music Program now has an enrollment of over 40% of the student population.

 Since 1970 well over 1,000 student-musicians have been chosen to perform with the Maryland All State Bands, Orchestras and Choruses.
 An equal number have performed with the Washington Archdiocese Music Teacher Council Honor Bands throughout the years.

 John Mitchell, the founder of the music program, received The Washington Post’s Agnes Meyer Outstanding Teacher Award for Private Schools in 1996.
 In 1993, the National Catholic Education Association (NCEA) named Mr. Mitchell a “National Educator of Distinction”, one of seven high school educators nationwide selected.
-Mr. Mitchell, Mr. James Roper, Mr. James Turk, Dr. Michael Gatti and Mr. Matt Bickel ‘95 have a collective 114 years of teaching experience, including 84 years teaching at DeMatha.
-Upon Mr. Mitchell's retirement in 2011 Mr. Carlos Castrillon '95 was hired as a full time band director.
+Mr. James Roper, Mr. James Turk, Dr. Michael Gatti and Mr. Matt Bickel ‘95 have close to 100 years of teaching experience, many of which attained at DeMatha.
+Upon Mr. Mitchell's retirement in 2011, Mr. Carlos Castrillon '95 was hired as a full time band director.

 Click here to learn more about Kaleidoscope Concert, a fundraiser to benefit and showcase the talents of the DeMatha Instrumental Music Program.
 Click the "Get Involved" link to learn more about all of the Instrumental Music Program's special events, fundraising activities, and volunteer opportunities.